 - Lack of diversification: Because of the high entry cost it is common for beginning investors to have all their eggs in one basket.
 This lack of diversification is a risk if the market changes suddenly or your investment doesn’t perform the way you expected.
 Of course, the answer to this is to own the right type of real estate, the type that doesn’t fluctuate in value significantly when the market turns.
 (I’ll explain this in more detail shortly.)

-- Ongoing and additional costs: Investment property carries with it ongoing costs like insurance costs, council rates, mortgage repayments, maintenance, renovations etc. These expenses may be regular or may come as a surprise when you least expect it.
+- Ongoing and additional costs: Investment property carries with it ongoing costs like insurance costs, council rates, mortgage repayments, maintenance, renovations etc. These expenses may be regular or may come as a surprise when you least expect them.
 And if you own a high-growth property, it is likely that in the early years the rental income will not be able to completely cover your expenses.
 While many investors top up this negative cash flow from their savings, savvy investors set up cash flow buffers in a line of credit or offset account to cover their negative gearing.

 - Tenant Problems: Despite engaging the best property managers to look after your property, you can still have tenant problems or periods of rental vacancy, which unless you have the protection of landlord insurance or cash flow buffers can put a dent into your finances.